 An email is sent to learners before classes begin with instructions on how to access their digital course materials content.

-Since HACC has started Inclusive Access, the average cost to learners for IA has been $54.36 per course.
-And, 99.82 percent of learners remain in the IA program.
+Since HACC has started Inclusive Access, the average the cost to learners for IA has been $54.36 per course.
+And, 99.82 percent of students remain in the IA program.